-Initially planning to rebuild the house altogether, Leopold finally decided to keep the existing structure but make alterations.
-The house became a vast mansion of white stone, a pastiche of various styles not really typical of late Victorian architecture.
+With Leopold’s arrival, Hamilton Place became known as ‘Rothschild Row’ and was soon the centre of the Mayfair social scene.
+Initially planning to rebuild the house altogether, Leopold finally decided to keep the existing structure but make alterations, drastically remodelling the mansion to suit his extravagant tastes.
+The overall style was heavily influenced by fin de siècle Louis XV with Renaissance flourishes.
+The house became a vast mansion of white stone, a pastiche of various styles atypical of late Victorian architecture.
 William Rogers, of the firm William Cubitt & Co., who designed the alterations in 1881, added two storeys, a conservatory the whole height of the north front, and open arcades along both sides of the ground floor.
 The basement storey was extended underneath the terraces and part of the garden, and at the top of the property, the roofs and attics were removed and the walls raised several feet higher to obtain two storeys of bedrooms.
 Additional space was added on two sides of the house, as high as the level of the second floor.
 This created an open corridor or arcade on both sides of the ground floor; but on the first floor, an open loggia was created in the central portion of the west front, and a glazed gallery the whole length of the north front.